axelarnetwork/axelar-contract-deployments/evm/README.md

    # Example:
    git checkout v4.3.1
    ```
+- Copy the artifacts generated in `axelar-cgp-solidity` to this repo as the verify script will need it.

 - The directory should also contain a `keys.json` for info on the chain and explorer.
 The expected location of the file can be verified in `hardhat.config.js`.
 You need to create a `keys.json` in the following format in the expected location if it doesn't exist: